dotnet/source-build/Documentation/planning/arcade-powered-source-build/implementation-plan.md

 | ❗ | At Risk |

 ## Stage descriptions:
-  - **(1) Build from source 5.0** – Get repo building from source with 5.0 source in dotnet/source-build.
+  - **(1) Build from source 5.0**
+    - Get repo building from source with 5.0 source in dotnet/source-build.
-  - **(2) Input intermediate packages available** – Indicates upstream intermediate packages are available, and work on this repo can begin.
+  - **(2) Input intermediate packages available**
+    - Indicates upstream intermediate packages are available, and work on this repo can begin.
-  - **(3) Merge patches & local build infra into dev branch** – Repo owner has created source-build dev branch.
-Move all source-build specific build parameters from `/repos/<reponame>.proj` in source-build repo to repo `/eng` directory and add repo-specific patches into source-build dev branch.
+  - **(3) Merge patches & local build infra**
+    - All source-build specific build parameters from `/repos/<reponame>.proj` in source-build repo moved to repo `/eng` directory.
+    - Repo-specific patches are incorporated.
+    - If necessary, create a dev branch to manage changes.
-  - **(4) Merge CI, generate mock official build** – PR validation and Official Build CI jobs added to source-build dev branch and run to generate intermediate package for repo.
+  - **(4) Merge CI, generate mock official build**
+    - PR validation and Official Build CI jobs added to repo and run to generate intermediate package for repo.
-  - **(5) Validate & merge dev branch into 5.0** – Build logs and intermediate package reviewed and validated by source-build team.
-Source-build changes are live for repo in 5.0 branch.
-Build source-built intermediate packages in official build.
+  - **(5) Validate & merge dev branch into 5.0**
+    - Build logs and intermediate package of an official build are reviewed and validated by source-build team.
+    - Source-build changes are live for the repo in the `main`/`master` branch.
+    - If a dev branch was created, it is merged into `main`/`master`.
+    - The changes are ported to the branch for `5.0`.
+  - **(6) Prebuilt baseline enforcement**
+    - Prebuilt check baseline is narrowed down to necessary packages.
-  - **(6) Prebuilt baseline enforcement** – Prebuilt checks enforcment enabled in PR validation builds.
-Builds fail if new prebuilts are introduced.
+    - PR validation builds fail if new prebuilts are introduced.